 NAFC IRP webinar

 In April, we hosted a webinar outlining the program, and took time to answer any questions FC and PTA staff may have had.
-Find the presentaion and transcript below, a video of the webinar will be made available in the next few days.
+Find the presentaion and transcript below.
+Another webinar will be hosted August 5th, at 1pm EST.

 The NAFC will support and encourage the growth and readiness of FCs and PTAs to join the social innovation and social finance ecosystem.
 Through the Investment Readiness Program funding, we aim to: